 Where do the tutors come in?

 There’s a phenomenon I discuss in my book, relating to Personal Connections.
 The short explanation of that phenomenon is this:

 MY DOG’S NAME IS NORBERT ← This sentence is great for learning words like “Dog” and “Name” and even abstract stuff like “Is” and “My”

 MY DOG’S NAME IS [Your dog’s actual name] ← You can memorize information from this sentence 50-100% faster than the first sentence, and you’ll retain it for 50-100% longer.

-Check out the video below for a high-level walkthrough of the Official Beta of the Fluent Forever app.
+Check out the video below for a high-level walkthrough of the Fluent Forever app.
 Follow along as our founder, Gabe, reveals how the app brings the Fluent Forever method to life, explains each section and feature of the app, and summarizes the features in development we'll be rolling out soon.